zhangboswjtu/BCS-2DRP-ETC/README.md

 # BCS-2DRP-ETC
 BCS-2DRP scheme: Block Compressed Sensing with 2D Random Permutation scheme.
+The compressed file named BCS-ETC.rar contains the main function, WaveletSoftware, the useful functions and the test images.

 % This code runs the experiments for BCS-2DRP scheme.
 % BCS-2DRP scheme can be used for image Encryption-then-Compression applications.